Chapter 10 : Fights and Feuds

 Unfortunately tonight I would not be allowed to do that.

-My cousin Bellatrix, had recently got married to Rodolphus Lestrange.
+My cousin, Bellatrix, had recently got married to Rodolphus Lestrange.
 Our family was invited to have a celebration dinner at their new mansion.
 There was nothing that I wanted to do less than celebrate the marriage of suspected Death Eaters.

 “Come along, Sirius.
 We must not be late, think of how it would reflect upon us.
 They already have a low enough opinion of this side of the family, thanks to you,” my father said while entering my room.

 This was a strange occurrence.
 Firstly, my father rarely referred to me by my name.
-He usually used pronouns, such as ‘he’ or ‘him’ and spoke about me as if I weren't in the same room with him.
+He usually used pronouns, such as ‘he’ or ‘him’ and spoke about me as if I wasn't in the same room with him.
 The second thing was that he was actually standing in my room; I had grown so accustomed to my solitary confinement that someone else in my living space was almost a shock.

 “If I reflect so badly upon you, just cast me out of the house.
 At least then you wouldn’t have any cause to worry,” I muttered under my breath.
 Unfortunately, Father had impeccable hearing and managed to pick up on my comment.